 But not so fast.
 The term “appropriation” reminds us of Marx’s use of the term concerning the appropriation of surplus value created by the proletariat by those with capital.
 However, there is a huge difference between Marx’s use and the one in our current debate.
 In Marx’s case, it was the product of actual labor of certain individuals that we were concerned with.
 However, in the overwhelming majority of cases of alleged cultural appropriation, the individual members of the marginalized community cannot claim to have invented or have put in any work that would give them entitlements over their culture.
 For example, consider that the protesters of white people wearing the Kimono would probably not object to Japanese-Americans wearing it.
-However, none of the Japanese-Americans “permitted” were actually involved in the creation of any actual kimonos, let alone the one in question, since we can safely assume that the number of people involved with Kimono invention can safely be assumed to be small.
+However, none of the Japanese-Americans “permitted” were almost definitely not involved in the creation of any actual kimonos, let alone the kimono in question.
 This is why trying to model cultural appropriation as intellectual property violations fails- marginalized community members are typically not situated appropriately to entitle them to ownership in this way.

 (Perhaps people can argue that the real owners, ie., the creators do have these entitlements, and that they might wish for only their culture members to use it and maybe this would serve as something like copyright transfer.
 However, this is first an empirical question, but more importantly it seems like a stretch).